Comprehensive Monitoring of Air Pollution Hotspots Using Sparse Sensor Networks: Mechanistic Modeling of Hotspots

 where $E$ is our emissions inventory, and $s$ is the type of source.
 For the purpose of modeling, we considered sources from a region of 15x15 cells (approximately 15km x 15km) around the hotspot, referred to as source boundary $B$.
 Thus,

 where $C_{sensor,t}$ gives us the computed value at the sensor at time t.

 For wind speed, we used data at $1^o$x$1^o$ granularity at 10 meters height from ground level from the NCEP FNL Operational Model Global Tropospheric Analyses, continuing from July 1999 dataset \cite{cisl_rda_ds083.2}.
 The wind speeds for the six nearest data points were averaged to obtain the wind speed in the region of interest.
 It was further interpolated to match the temporal resolution of our measurement data.
-The ranges for the parameters of the model were taken from relevant literature \cite{brick_kilns,power_plant,industry,domestic,gp_lecture_17,sensor_height}, and further approximations were made to simplify the model to decrease the computation requirement.
-The implementation details of the model are presented in Appendix \ref{sec:GPDM}.
+The ranges for the parameters of the model were taken from relevant literature \citep{brick_kilns,power_plant,industry,domestic,gp_lecture_17,sensor_height}, and further approximations were made to simplify the model to decrease the computation requirement. \\